 MILLER: Well, I was clear in expressing my views to Johnson about the political situation.
-I thought the shah was losing his absolute control.
-I thought he had lost his chance for legitimacy - he never had gained legitimacy after '53.
+I explained why I thought the shah was losing his absolute control.
+I told him I thought he had lost his chance for legitimacy -- he never had gained legitimacy after the '53 coup.
 He was ruling by force, not by popular will.
-I thought that the best people in the country were the Nationalist Democrats, the followers of Mossadeq, and that there was no way that the shah could sustain his absolutism.
-That was my view.
-That was an argument in Washington as well at the time, and the policy assumption was that the shah was the linchpin of stability.
-He said, "How can this be, in the face of popular opposition and no reliable popular support?"
-Johnson took it all in, asking intelligent questions at every point.
+I said, further, that I thought that the best people in the country were the Nationalist Democrats, the followers of Mosaddegh, and that there was no way that the shah could sustain his absolutism.
+I was encouraged, to give my view.
+That was an argument in Washington as well at the embassy at the time, challenging the dominant policy assumption that the shah was the linchpin of stability.
+Johnson, observed, "How can this be, in the face of popular opposition and no reliable popular support?"
+Johnson, in a very open way, took it all in, asking intelligent questions at every point.

-The Shah had the levers of power, and therefore we should deal with him our Washington policy makers said.
-The economic transformation of Iran, which the plan organization was producing and there was no doubt Iran was being transformed.
-Iran's economy was growing at a fantastic rate of growth and infrastructure was being put in place, paid for by the oil revenues.
-The economy was progressing mightily.
-The main policy view was that economic transformation would lead eventually to political transformation.
+The Shah had the levers of power, and therefore we should deal with him and fully support his rule, many of our Washington policy makers said.
+The value of support for the Shah was to be found in the economic transformation of Iran, which the Plan Organization was producing positive results and there was no doubt Iran was being transformed.
+Further, it was pointed out that Iran's economy was growing at a fantastic rate of growth and a modern infrastructure was being put in place, paid for by the oil revenues.
+The economy was progressing at an impressive rate.
+The main policy view was that economic transformation would lead eventually to political transformation despite the repressive methods employed by the Shah.